Frequently Asked Questions

 - 14 are implicated in the deaths of honeybees

-If you are concerned about the health, societal or environmental effects of industrial agriculture, then we encourage you to learn more about organic agriculture and viticulture and to vote with your dollars by buying organic foods and wines.
+If you are concerned about the health or environmental effects of industrial agriculture, we encourage you to learn more about organic agriculture and viticulture and to vote with your dollars by buying organic foods and wines.

 Pesticide use is linked to: